 Very traditional and specific to Nuremberg is the Drei im Weggla – 3 small sausages in a bun of bread with mustard on top.

 My favorite snack, whenever I go back to Germany, is the bretzel.
-Small and simple, with butter, or the huge one you can get from beer gardens, the local pretzel are delicious and a perfect perfect snack to go along with a cold beer.
+Small and simple, with butter, or the huge one you can get from beer gardens, the local pretzel is delicious and a perfect perfect snack to go along with a cold beer.

 The last thing, don’t leave without a good gingerbread slice and some roasted almonds.
 Especially when you visit for Christmas Market.